England’s most picturesque castle was once an open sewer: Bodiam Castle, the moated masterpiece haunted by spirits and spectres

-Experience the medieval romanticism of Bodiam Castle this Valentine’s Day, with a candlelit dinner in the grounds of one of Britian’s most magical ruins.
+Experience the medieval romanticism of Bodiam Castle, stepping through the grounds of one of Britain's most magical ruins.
+Free from outbuildings, the magnificent Bodiam Castle is reflected in its moat.

 Step back to the 14th century when knights on horseback courted their ladies to the music of a lute.
 Inside the grand walls, the building is a ruin, but the towers are intact, along with spiral staircases, battlements and a portcullis.
-On Saturday or Sunday, you can climb to the top with your loved one, and enjoy the scenic views across the Sussex countryside.
+You can climb to the top with your loved one, and enjoy the scenic views across the Sussex countryside.

-The castle regularly plays host to historic re-enactments and has featured in film and TV productions including Dr Who, Monty Python’s Holy Grail and children’s adventure game
+The castle regularly plays host to historic re-enactments and has featured in film and TV productions including Doctor Who, Monty Python’s Holy Grail and children’s adventure game

 series Knightmare.

-However, nocturnal visitors on Valentine’s night should beware of spooks.
+However, nocturnal visitors should beware of spooks.
 In the dead of night, strange sounds, music and song have been reported, emanating from inside the castle walls.
+So, perhaps Bodiam Castle is haunted by ghosts?

 The estate’s property manager claims this is simply the sound of 300 sheep echoing down the valley.
 “It’s remarkable how it sounds when you’re a few miles away,” he said.
 But author Richard Jones, who has has written about the sightings here, reckons there’s something more sinister afoot.